Ulster Bank: 21st century

-In 2003–04, Ulster Bank Group purchased First Active, Ireland's oldest building society, for €887 million.
+In 2003, Ulster Bank Group purchased First Active, Ireland's oldest building society, for €887 million, with First Active retaining its separate identity.
+In 2005, Ulster Bank's logo was changed to the "daisy wheel" of Royal Bank of Scotland.
 In 2009, the First Active branch network and business of several hundred thousand savers and borrowers was merged with Ulster Bank, and the brand name was retired in 2010.